hav4ik/hav4ik.github.io/content/about.md

 Hi, my name is Chan Kha Vu.
 I'm a ML engineer at [Microsoft][msft] in Seattle Area, currently working on image ranking models at [Bing][bing-image-search].
 Every time you search for images on [Bing][bing-image-search], the final results page are formed by the models trained with my code!

-Previously, I worked at [Samsung Research][srk] on Monocular 3D Reconstruction, Multi-Task Learning, and optimizing Conv Nets for resource-constrained mobile devices.
+Previously, I worked at [Samsung Research][srk] on Monocular 3D Reconstruction, Multi-Task Learning, and optimizing Conv Nets for mobile devices.
+I will never forget all the love and mentorship that I've received from my colleagues and friends at Samsung.

 On a side for fun, I read (a lot of) Manga, [play Go][ogs] (feel free to send me a challenge), and a bit of [Kaggling][kaggle] (let's team up).
-I'm from Ukraine, by the way!

 [msft]: https://www.microsoft.com
 [srk]: https://research.samsung.com/srukr